 - Beer: Plan on two bottles or servings of beer per person for the first hour, and another one for each subsequent hour of your party.

-- Champagne or Sparkling Wine -One 750 ml. bottle of champagne or sparkling wine fills 6 champagne flutes.
-If serving as a toast, one glass per person is enough.
-If you're serving champagne as a pre-meal cocktail, plan on 1.5 glasses per person.
+- Champagne or Sparkling Wine: One 750 ml bottle of champagne or sparkling wine fills six champagne flutes.
+If serving it as a toast, one glass per person is enough.
+If you're serving champagne as a pre-meal cocktail, plan on one and a half glasses per person.
 If it will be served throughout a two-hour cocktail party or dinner, plan on three glasses per person.

-- Spirits and Mixers: One 750 ml. bottle of spirits will serve 17 drinks.
-Plan on 3 drinks per person during a two-hour cocktail party.
-The amount of mixers you will need depends on the type of cocktail you plan to serve.
-Look at your cocktail recipes and multiply the volume of mixer ingredients needed per cocktail by three, per person, for a two-hour party.
+- Spirits and Mixers: One 750 ml bottle of liquor will serve 17 drinks.
+Plan on three drinks per person during a two-hour cocktail party.
+The amount of mixers you will need depends on the type of cocktails you plan to serve.
+Look at your drink recipes and multiply the volume of mixer ingredients needed per cocktail by three, per person, for a two-hour party.

 - Water: At a cocktail party, one liter of water will serve four guests.
 At a sit-down meal, plan on serving three guests from each liter.
 Offer a mix of mineral and still water.

-- Soft Drinks and Juices: At a party where other beverages, such as wine, beer, and cocktails will be served, plan on one 8-oz. glass per person.
-If there are children at your party, you'll need to increase that amount by 3 drinks per child.
-If non-alcoholic drinks will be the only beverages served, plan on 3 per guest, adults, and children.
+- Soft Drinks and Juices: At a party where other beverages, such as wine, beer, and cocktails will be served, plan on one eight-ounce glass per person.
+If there are children, you'll need to increase that amount by three drinks per child.
+If non-alcoholic drinks will be the only beverages served, plan on three per guest.